 There are several interesting things to note about these pollution maps, which can be found in Episode 3's files.
 Not only are there two pollution maps, but they use two different early versions of the level.
 The earlier version lacks a fountain, has different buildings, and has a rounded ledge with no wooden platform.
 The second version is much like the final version, but with a smaller ledge on the right side.
 There is also a tiny square platform in both, which moves around between versions before being removed altogether.
 The bitmap used for the goop is rather simple, and even seems to have a portion of the map that wouldn't fit on the mesh.
 Furthermore, the goop texture used by it is the same one seen in the early Bianco Hills, but with an additional specular (or bump?) map accompanying it.

 The various scenarios in Delfino Plaza with pollution maps have placeholders that resemble the texture on the early Ricco Harbor pollution map.

 These maps are used as the placeholder maps for five pollution maps used in Bianco Hills.
 The first one is reused by the last one.

 The pollution map for the entirely underwater portion of Noki Bay.
-Appropriately, it reads "stupid" as goop is cleared by water.
+Scribbled in the upper left-hand corner is Japanese that reads, appropriately, "stupid", as the pollution is washed away by water.